 We will be shortly recruit for a project on the friction resitance of marine coatings in collaboration with AkzoNobel, the world leader company in protective marine coatings.
 A project description will be soon available.
 A strong computational fluid dynamics background is expected to be essential.
 The project will start in early 2021.

-Other PhD positions are also available for self-funded students and students with their own scholarship.
-Funds for the living costs and tuition fees can be provided privately by the student (self-funded), or through scholarships awarded by external sponsors.
-Self-funded and externally-funded students should state clearly in their application and any informal enquiry that they have they own funds because this will increase your chances of success (because they will not compete for a closed number of available positions but will be assessed based on the merit of their application).
+Other PhD positions are also available for students with their own scholarship, where living costs and tuition fees are provided by scholarships awarded by external sponsors.
+Externally-funded students should state clearly in their application and any informal enquiry that they have they own funds because this will increase your chances of success (because they will not compete for a closed number of available positions but will be assessed based on the merit of their application).

 For any query on the scholarships, please contact directly the Postgraduate Office of the School of Engineering: EngGradOffice@ed.ac.uk.

 Applications must be submitted through the online University system.
-Informal enquiries (excluding questions on the application process and scholarships) can be sent by email to Dr Ignazio Maria Viola at firstname.lastname@example.org.
-Please clearly state your questions in the email.
+Informal enquiries (excluding questions on the application process and scholarships) can be sent by email to Dr Ignazio Maria Viola at email@example.com.
+Please clearly state your questions in the email and confirm that you have read this webpage.
 Questions on the application process and scholarships should be directed to the Postgraduate Office of the School of Engineering: EngGradOffice@ed.ac.uk.

 Within your enquiry, it is strongly recommended that you attach a detailed CV including all of the following:

 - Academic career history, including explanation of any gap and interruption